SimplyPickles/disdrometer/README.md

 | Lifetime     | 1‑15 s               | How long each drop exists |

 You can also reset all settings to their defaults via the **Reset** button in the menu.

-## Contributing

-Contributions are welcome!
-Please fork the repository, create a feature branch, and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.